 Situated amid the hustle and bustle of Central,distinguishes itself from the surrounding high-rises with a neoclassical exterior made of milky white and brown bricks.
 Since it inhabited part of the Old Dairy Farm Depot in 1984, the Fringe Club has been a celebrated exhibition and performance venue, and has helped introduce experimental works to the city’s art scene.
 Catch a host of poetry reading sessions, exhibitions plays and musical performances while you’re here — just check the events calendar ahead of time to see what's on.

-Housed within this beautiful Beaux-Arts style structure and a Grade II historic building is a wonderful range of internationally renowned galleries including the likes of Gagosian and Lehmann Maupin.
-Spanning multiple floors,is the ideal destination for gallery-hopping and discovering works by some of the biggest names in the current global art scene, as well as up-and-comers making big waves.
+Housed within this beautiful Beaux-Arts style structure and a Grade II historic building is a wonderful range of internationally renowned galleries including the likes of Gagosian and Pearl Lam Galleries.
+Spanning multiple floors,is the ideal destination for gallery-hopping and discovering works by some of the biggest names and up-and-coming artists in the current global art scene.

 This private art museum is a shining gem in the heart of Sheung Wan, especially for antiquities lovers.
-Spanning four-storeys, Liang Yi Museum collects and showcases rare and under-the-radar Chinese antique furniture, as well as European bejewelled clutches, compacts and powder boxes from luxury design brands such as Cartier and Van Cleef & Arpels.
+Spanning four-storeys,collects and showcases rare and under-the-radar Chinese antique furniture, as well as European bejewelled clutches, compacts and powder boxes from luxury design brands such as Cartier and Van Cleef & Arpels.
 Make sure to book an appointment if you want to peruse the museum’s fascinating relics.

-This newly opened 24-storey vertical art space is currently home to eight world-class galleries and auction houses including David Zwirner, Hauser & Wirth, Tang Contemporary Art, as well as Hong Kong’s very own Pearl Lam Galleries.
-But what sets H Queen’s apart from other art spaces in the city is its massive venues.
+This 24-storey vertical art space is currently home to world-class galleries and auction houses including David Zwirner, Hauser & Wirth and Tang Contemporary Art.
+But what setsapart from other art spaces in the city is its massive venues.
 Expect an elevated art-viewing experience at these multi-floor galleries and plenty of large-scale installations that wouldn’t fit in other locations.

 It‘s hard to miss the massive portrait of a man surrounded by rising bubbles on the slopes of Cochrane Street.
-Set against the black mosaic tiles of Lush Spa, Hong Kong-based French muralist Elsa Jean de Dieu has injected her signature joy and lightness to the bustling streets of Soho.
+Set against the black mosaic tiles of the building, Hong Kong-based French muralist Elsa Jean de Dieu has injected her signature joy and lightness to the bustling streets of Soho.
 The mural is also one of many born out of the HK Walls 2018 project.

 A street art pioneer from China, SENK has decorated the wall of an unassuming staircase that is George’s Lane as part of the HK Walls Festival in 2018.
 Step in between the residential buildings of Staunton Street and you’ll be greeted by SENK’s striking and vibrant mural done in his signature old-school graffiti lettering-style.
 It certainly adds a splash of colour to an otherwise quiet back alley